 A mere change of intention at a late stage or a shortage of funds arising out of application of disposal consideration to some purpose other than the acquisition of new qualifying assets will not normally be regarded as circumstances beyond the claimant’s control.

 AUTHORITY TO REFUSE TO EXTEND THE TIME LIMITS HAS NOT BEEN DELEGATED.
 In all cases, the facts should be obtained and a judgement should be formed on whether the requested extension should be allowed (considering the acceptable reasons test as laid out above).
-In cases outside the authority of the Business Unit Head or the Grade 6 Compliance Team Leader, a report should be made to Capital Gains Technical Group with the recommendation of the Business Unit Head or the Grade 6 Compliance Team Leader and the claimant ‘s file.
+In cases outside the authority of the relevant Grade 7 technician, a report should be made to Capital Gains Technical Group with the recommendation of the relevant Grade 7 technician and the claimant’s file.
 Before the report is made the criteria for extension should be explained to the claimant so that they can demonstrate their case.

 However, no decision on a possible extension of the time limit can be made until the old asset has been disposed of, the new asset has been acquired and all other conditions of relief are satisfied.
 A broad outline of the Board’s general policy on applications to extend the time limit may be given.
 It may also be helpful to draw attention to ESC/D24.
 BUT, YOU SHOULD MAKE IT CLEAR THAT THE STATEMENT IS NOT IN ANY WAY A COMMITMENT TO GRANT AN EXTENSION IN A PARTICULAR CASE